 .bashrc#

 The .bashrc file is a script executed whenever a new terminal session starts in an interactive, non-login shell.
 It’s used to configure the environment, define aliases, set environment variables, and customize the command prompt.
 This is important, especially when working on data analysis to ensure reproducibility.
-Even more so when working in CANNON and FASSE, as certain configurations must be made to allow you to use common tools like Python, Git, and VS Code.
+Even more so when working in CANNON, as certain configurations must be made to allow you to use common tools like Python, Git, and VS Code.

-Setting up a .bashrc file in CANNON/FASSE:#
+Setting up a .bashrc file in CANNON:#

-1. Log into CANNON/FASSE and open Terminal
+1. Log into CANNON and open Terminal

 2. Navigate to your home directory.
 There should already by a .bashrc file in this directory.